rottingresearch/linkrot/README.md

 # Features

 - Extract references and metadata from a given PDF.
 - Detects pdf, url, arxiv and doi references.
+- Archives valid links using Internet Archive's Wayback Machine.
 - Checks for valid SSL certificate.
 - Find broken hyperlinks (using the -c flag).
 - Output as text or JSON (using the -j flag).